tuya/tuya-homebridge/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.

 **Device info**
-If the issue is related to a device, please refer to the troubleshooting section to get device list info and debug logs. https://github.com/0x5e/homebridge-tuya-platform#troubleshooting
+If the issue is related to a device, please provide the device info list and debug logs.